Eintracht Braunschweig: Crest

-The club's crest contains a red lion on white ground.
+The club's crest contains a red lion on a white ground.
 This symbol is derived from the coat of arms of the city of Braunschweig, which in turn is based on the insignia of Henry the Lion.
-The club badge went through various different versions during its history, most of the time however it consisted of a circular badge in blue and yellow, with a red lion on a white shield in the center of the circle.
+The club badge went through various different versions during its history, most of the time however, it consisted of a circular badge in blue and yellow, with a red lion on a white shield in the center of the circle.

 In 1972–73, Eintracht Braunschweig scrapped the original crest and replaced it with a new design based on the logo of its sponsor, Jägermeister.
 This was initially done to circumvent the DFB's ban on shirt sponsors – a loophole in those rules allowed to club to put a very close looking symbol on their shirt as long as it was the club's official crest.
-In 1986, after Jägermeister stopped the sponsorship of the club, Eintracht Braunschweig adopted a new, diamond shaped logo containing the traditional red lion as well as the club's colours blue and yellow.
+In 1986, after Jägermeister stopped the sponsorship of the club, Eintracht Braunschweig adopted a new, diamond-shaped logo containing the traditional red lion as well as the club's colours blue and yellow.

 In 2011, the club members voted to return to the club's more traditional round crest.
 In March 2012, the club then presented the new version of the crest, which was adopted as the official logo at the start of the 2012–13 season.
 For the 2016–17 season, the club wore a special anniversary crest to commemorate the 50th anniversary of the club's 1966–67 Bundesliga title.